Daniel5055/valipop/dissertation.md

 Ultimately, I chose to package the R scripts directly in the JAR file itself as a resource.
 During the execution, the R scripts may be read internally from the JAR file and written to a temporary file.
 The temporary file may then be executed by R externally, and the analysis can be read into Java to interpret the results.
 I found this to be the best solution as it allowed users to execute ValiPop with only the JAR file, and further meant I did not need to make major changes to the validation code.
 Additionally, whilst I could keep the R analysis across several files, they could all be read and written to a single file on execution, avoiding issues caused with importing R files and configuring the working directory (setwd footnote expand on the issue).

 Therefore, this ultimately allowed for the validation phase of ValiPop to be run without any external scripts.
 This meant ValiPop by this point only required Java, the JAR file, R, and the `geepack` R package to run locally.
 Consequently, I no longer found the R virtual environment necessary as only a single R package was required for the analysis.

-- Issue of distributing program, as external shell and R scripts are required (could mentioned shell solution instantly)
-- Considered implementing analysis in Java but could not find any equivalent package in Java to perform analysis (bullet points for this section ?)
-    - Removes dependece on R compleltey, maintance easier
-    - Found too complex to implement myself
-- Considered using Renjin library to invoke R code directly from Java
-    - Would remove external scripts however would need to write the R code as strings in Java
-        - Did not seem maintanable, no tooling
-    - Also added another java dependency, and wound need to link together with R package dependency
-- Instead chose to package the R scripts within the Java JAR file
-    - During execution, R scripts are read internally and written to a temporary file to be executed
-    - R results interpreted directly in Java, removing need for shell scirpts
-    - Whilst R analysis could be written across several files, could write them all to a single file
-        - Makes independent from the R working directory, as no longer concerned with R script paths to import (address issue with cwd in depth?).
-        - No need for cwd combined with only a single dependency, no longer need virtual environments
-    - Whilst this solution this still requires R, it now allows for distributing ValiPop JAR without any extra scripts

 ### 6.3.
 The Results Recording